gryf/mc_adbfs/README.rst

    $ adb shell busybox ls

-should display files from root directory on the device.
+it should display files from root directory on the device.

 Features
 ========